 The program is dedicated to developing film and media artists seeking to express a personal voice through their work.

-Temple MFA candidates in Film and Media Arts complete a minimum of 54 credit hours, including up to six hours of thesis credit toward the final creative project.
+Master of fine arts candidates in Film and Media Arts complete a minimum of 54 credit hours, including up to six hours of thesis credit toward the final creative project.
 A recommended program would include 42 credit hours of course work within two years, and the completion of comprehensive exams and the thesis project in the third year.
 In addition to the final creative, thesis project, students must complete comprehensive exams.
 Both together demonstrate the program's commitment to synthesizing theory and practice, allowing students to develop as filmmakers, aesthetically and conceptually.

+The program has three tracks that students select in their application or upon entering the program.
+These are (1) the Narrative/Documentary Track, (2) the Media Arts Track, (3) the Writing Track.
+While these tracks have differing requirements, students may also register for courses in other tracks as electives.
 Outside of the required courses, the program of study is tailored for the individual student, who may also elect to take graduate courses offered by other Temple University departments.